Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 Now we can show

 is an equivalence; we can compute crystalline cohomology as the completed de Rham cohomology of $\X_0/\W(k)$.
-This then rationalizes to de Rham cohomology on $(\X_0)_\eta$, so we see that the functor is fully faithful by the same ``reduction to cohomology" argument used in Proposition \ref{prop:O_K_equiv}.
-Essential surjectivity on the heart follows from the fact that $\mathrm{Isoc}^{\varphi}(\X_{s}/\W(k))$ is equivalent to the category of vector bundles $\mathcal{E}$ on $(\X_0)_\eta$ with a flat convergent connection $\nabla$ and an isomorphism $\varphi^* \mathcal{E} \simeq \mathcal{E}$ by \cite{ogus1984f} Proposition 2.18.
-Now that we know full faithfulness, we see essential surjectivity follows from compatibility of the functor with shifts and fibers, using \cite{Hauck} Lemma 5.4.3 and the equivalence on the heart (similar to Proposition \ref{prop:O_K_equiv}).
-Finally, the functor $\Perf(\X^{\Syn}_{s})[1/p] \to \Perf(\X_{s,\cris},\O_{\cris})[1/p]^{\varphi=1}$ is an equivalence on the heart by the equivalence $\Coh(\X^{\Syn}_{s})[1/p]\simeq \mathrm{Isoc}^{\varphi}(\X_{s}/\W(k))$ of Proposition \ref{prop:isoc_justification}.
+This then rationalizes to de Rham cohomology on $(\X_0)_\eta$, so we see that the functor is fully faithful by the same ``reduction to cohomology'' argument used in Proposition \ref{prop:O_K_equiv}.
+Essential surjectivity on the heart follows from the fact that $\mathrm{Isoc}^{\varphi}(\X_{s}/\W(k))$ is equivalent to the category of vector bundles $\mathcal{E}$ on $(\X_0)_\eta$ with a flat convergent connection $\nabla$ and an isomorphism $\varphi^* \mathcal{E} \simeq \mathcal{E}$ by \cite[Proposition 2.18]{ogus1984f}.
+Now that we know full faithfulness, since all $t$-structures we work with are bounded and nondegenerate we see essential surjectivity follows from compatibility of the functor with shifts and fibers, using \cite[Lemma 5.4.3]{Hauck} and the equivalence on the heart (similar to Proposition \ref{prop:O_K_equiv}).
+Finally, the functor $\Perf(\X_s^{\Syn})[1/p] \to \Perf(\X_{s,\cris},\O_{\cris})[1/p]^{\varphi=1}$ is an equivalence on the heart by the equivalence $\Coh(\X_s^{\Syn})[1/p]\simeq \mathrm{Isoc}^{\varphi}(\X_{s}/\W(k))$ of Proposition \ref{prop:isoc_justification}.
 This again extends to essential surjectivity by the same argument.

 Now we turn to the second claim.
 To analyze $\Perf(\widehat{\D}_{\X_\eta})$ and $\Perf^+(\widehat{\D}_{\X_\eta})$ we will not actually need the local form of $\X$ (only that it is smooth).
 We have fully faithful functors $\Perf((\X/\O_K)^{\dR})[1/p]\to \Perf(\widehat{\D}_{\X_\eta})$ as well as the filtered variant